How I Use St. Patrick’s Day to Drive Real Website Traffic

 5. Promote Your Offers Via Email Marketing

-But, there’s a right and wrong way to do holiday emails.
-You don’t want to just send a basic “Happy St. Patrick’s Day” message that doesn’t really do anything.
+There’s a right and wrong way to do holiday emails.
+You don’t want to just send a basic “Happy St. Patrick’s Day” message that doesn’t do anything.

 Instead, plan a short set of emails in the weeks before March 17th.
-Maybe start about two weeks before with a sneak peek of what’s coming.
+Start about two weeks before with a sneak peek of what’s coming.
 Then, as the day gets closer, send emails with more details and stronger calls to action.

 To make your holiday emails work well, keep them simple and focused.
 Each email should have: